Qasar: Military career

 Granted territories by the khan, Genghis Khan's full brothers Qasar, Khajiun, and Temuge formed the Left Wing of the Mongol Empire in the eastern edge of Inner Mongolia, while Genghis Khan's three sons, Jochi, Chaghatai, and Ögedei, made up the Right Wing in the western edge.
-The Right Wing saw a significant expansion to the west but the Left Wing did not have so much land to be conquered.
+The Right Wing saw a significant expansion to the west but the Left Wing did not have so much land to conquer.

-Qasar did conquer what would later be known as Manchuria, Korea and territories that are presently part of Russia (north of Korea).
+Qasar did conquer what would later be known as Korea and Manchuria, including Outer Manchuria in Russia (north of the modern day North Korea).

 Hasar's mother, Hoelun defended him against accusations of disloyalty stemming from Teb Tengri, a shaman.
 Stiffened by his mother Hoelun and wife Börte, who saw Teb Tengri as threat to the dynastic succession, Genghis allowed Khasar and Temüge to kill Teb Tengri in a wrestling match.

 Unlike the Right Wing where properties were equally divided, Temüge was favored over Khasar and Khachiun in the Left Wing.
 Hasar's ulus (people and secondarily, territory) was significantly smaller than Temüge's.
 His original territory was located to the west of the Khingan Mountains and was surrounded by the Ergune and Hailar rivers, and the Külün Mountain.
 After the conquest of China, Hasarid princes had at least two additional territories in Shandong and Jiangxi, respectively.